Fox682/Projects/E&C DNS.md

 #### Step Seven
 Setup Unbound on the VPS to process DNS queries.

-Add DNS servers to the config (odd quirk here to note about loosing config if it restarts)
+Add DNS servers to the config (odd quirk here to note about loosing config if it restarts).
+Fix is to modify the interfaces file to include the requested DNS servers after reboot?

 #### Step Eight